 A Growing Trend

 Urban agriculture comes in many shapes and sizes, from a rooftop farm to a community garden to an indoor window farm.
 When combined with traditional local agriculture, city farming provides a unique opportunity to build and strengthen a robust local food system.
 This is especially true here in New England, where interest in local food is booming, but easy and affordable access to it is still limited, especially for low-income urban residents.

-More work needs to be done across New England to help the region fully realize the promise and potential of urban agriculture.
+More work must be done across New England to help the region fully realize the promise and potential of urban agriculture.
 That work begins with understanding its benefits and why, no matter where you live, you’ll want to pay attention to this growing trend.
-We’ll touch on the benefits here, then dig into more detail on each one in future blogs.

 Urban Agriculture Can Make Our Communities Healthier

 Access to fresh, healthy food is a significant issue for many of us living in low-income neighborhoods.
-This is especially true in food deserts – urban areas where residents must travel more than a mile to access a full-service grocery store.
-Too often, that means having to buy food from convenience stores or fast-food restaurants, which rarely have fresh fruits and vegetables on sale.
+This is especially true in urban areas where residents must travel more than a mile to access a full-service grocery store.
+Too often, that lack of access means having to buy food from convenience stores or fast-food restaurants, which rarely have fresh fruits and vegetables on sale.